Content Search Flow#

 Right Panel

-Configuration Metrics — Platform and software configuration for Content Search services
+Configurations - Platform and software configuration for Content Search services

-Resource Utilization — Live monitoring of CPU, GPU, Memory, and Power utilization
+Resource Utilization - Live monitoring of CPU, GPU, memory, and power utilization

 Step 1: Upload Files#

-Select files using checkboxes to manage tags
+Select files using checkboxes to manage file tags

-Add tags to selected files (before upload)
+Add tags to selected files before the upload

 Supported file formats: